clcriswell/DR-RD/docs/CONFIG.md

 - `live_search_summary_tokens`: cap for web-summary tokens.
 - `enable_images`: allow image generation (default `false`).

+Safety thresholds and patterns are defined in `config/safety.yaml` and apply globally when `SAFETY_ENABLED` is true.

 ## Loader

 `load_profile("standard")` is the canonical entry point for loading runtime